GrenteGlenn/GrenteGlenn/README.md

 I am currently developing **personal** and **freelance** projects, and I am open to new professional opportunities.

-📌 Current status: Open to opportunities
+📌 Current status: under contract